Legal based training facilities

 Frequently asked questions

 While a handful of other universities have developed stand-alone electronic courtrooms, they do not compare.
-At Bond’s Legal Skills Centre, our facilities are fully integrated with other training functions such as mediation and dispute resolution rooms, PLT training facilities, practice moot courts and teaching spaces.
+At Bond’s Legal Skills Centre, our facilities are fully integrated with other training functions such as mediation and dispute resolution rooms, Professional Legal Training facilities, practice moot courts and teaching spaces.

 The smaller class sizes at Bond also allows students additional access to all facilities and equipment.
 Providing everyone with hands-on training and experience to familiarise themselves with the modern technology used.

 Most definitely.
 We actively encourage representatives from the legal profession and the wider community to make use of the Legal Skills Centre.
 Bond Law can provide a state-of-the-art facility for the benefit of the community and offers a venue where legal industry professionals can interact and develop contacts with our students.